welldone-software/why-did-you-render/README.md

 #### Bare workflow

-Unfortunately, the `metro-react-native-babel-preset` that comes with react-native out of the box does not allow you to change the options of the `babel/plugin-transform-react-jsx` plugin.
-Just add the plugin with options as listed below and start react-native packager as usual.
+Add the plugin as listed below and start react-native packager as usual.
 Default env for babel is "development".
 If you do not use expo when working with react-native, the following method will help you.

 ```js
 module.exports = {